'They cut out his heart': Inside MS-13, the most depraved gang in the world

 The fifth victim was slain in the Malibu hills, and a homeless man was shot and killed earlier this year in Whitsett Fields Park in North Hollywood, which prosecutors described as the clique's "stronghold", court documents allege.

-Images of several alleged MS-13 members welding a machete, displaying gang signs and posing with guns were released by the US Attorney's Office on Tuesday.
+Images of several alleged MS-13 members wielding a machete, displaying gang signs and posing with guns were released by the US Attorney's Office on Tuesday.

 "Under the influence of these young gangsters, younger associates who wanted to become members of MS-13 were required to kill an MS-13 rival or someone perceived to be adverse to MS-13 to be initiated into MS-13," prosecutors said.